Hit enter to search or ESC to close

 We’re all aware that speed is of the essence in today’s hyperconnected, digital world and this applies to analysis too.
 While periodic reporting is very valuable to signpost shifts in performance and emerging trends, this really needs to be delivered in a matter of hours at most after the analysis period has concluded.
 Likewise, any periodic analysis must be supplemented with a real-time, on-demand media analytics capability via a platform.

 To demonstrate the value of the communications team’s work, you need a robust means of measurement.
 Meaningful metrics must be statistically valid and intuitive.
 They could include share of voice and volume of content, plus sentiment analytics and audience engagement figures for key messages.
-They should not include Advertising Value Equivalent or Opportunities to See, both of which have been repeatedly discredited and which have in no small part undermined the credibility of communications reporting over the years.
+They should not include Advertising Value Equivalent or Opportunities to See, both of which have been repeatedly discredited by countless media studies and which have in no small part undermined the credibility of communications reporting over the years.

 Effective benchmarking means analysing the previously identified performance metrics, and tracking them over a meaningful time period, and against your competitors.
 This will give you a translatable overview of how your communications strategy is performing and will be able to give you the context for this week’s or month’s results and provide the basis for the “so what” aspect of any meaningful piece of analysis.

 New technologies have given media analysis solutions unprecedented power to process huge volumes of content, but the human element is still vital.
 By removing human inconsistencies, AI applications ensure more reliable trend data, greater consistency and enormous quantities of data to be analysed.
 Humans then bring the qualitative perspective to bear, using the data to tell the story.
+The combination of technology and human expertise, the quantitative and the qualitative, is what allows this type of analysis to bring meaningful, actionable results.

 Insightful media analysis is agile, able to shift focus and reach in response to events and the news cycle.
 For this, it has to be unlimited in scope, with no restrictions on the number of clips coded or stories pursued.
 Beware the creep of confirmation bias inherent in narrowing the research scope to focus on “known-knowns”.